Léa Le Garrec: Career

 She joined Paris Saint-Germain for the 2010–11 Division 1 Féminine season.

-On 8 August 2019, Le Garrec was announced at Brighton on a one year contract.
+On 8 August 2019, Le Garrec was announced at Brighton on a one-year contract.
 She made her league debut against Bristol City on 7 September 2019.
-Le Garrec scored her first league goal, a 25 yard strike, against Birmingham City on 17 November 2019, scoring in the 44th minute.
+Le Garrec scored her first league goal, a 25-yard strike, against Birmingham City on 17 November 2019, scoring in the 44th minute.
 At the end of the season, she turned down a new deal and left the club.

 On 2 July 2020, Le Garrec was announced at Fleury.

-During her time at Fleury, Le Garrec was part of the UNFP Division 1 Féminine 2022-23 team of the year.
+During her time at Fleury, she was part of the UNFP Division 1 Féminine 2022–23 team of the year.

 On 10 September 2024, Le Garrec signed for the Saudi Women's Premier League's side, Al Qadsiah.

 International career

 Le Garrec is a former France youth international and was part of the under-19 team that won the 2010 UEFA Women's Under-19 Championship.
 Le Garrec scored two goals in the competition.

 Le Garrec made her international debut against Chile on 15 September 2017.

-Le Garrec was recalled to the France squad in March 2023 for friendly matches against Colombia and Canada in April.
-On 11 April 2023, she scored her first international goal against Canada, scoring in the 64th minute.
+She was recalled to the France squad in March 2023 for friendly matches against Colombia and Canada in April.
+On 11 April 2023, she scored her first international goal, in the 64th minute of the match against Canada.

 Le Garrec was part of the 26-player preliminary France squad announced for the 2023 FIFA Women's World Cup on 6 June 2023.
 She was part of the final 23-player squad announced on 4 July 2023.
-During the competition, she scored her second international goal against Panama on 2 August 2023, scoring in the 45th+5th minute.
+During the competition, she scored her second international goal, on 2 August 2023, scoring against Panama in the 45th+5th minute.

 Le Garrec was part of the France squad at the 2024 Summer Olympics as an alternative player.